bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 .. _bcommandSetIP:

- :index:`[TAG=Console->Command->setip] <triple: Console; Command; setip>` Sets new client address – if authorized.
+ :index:`[TAG=Console->Command->setip] <single: Console; Command; setip>` Sets new client address – if authorized.

    A console is authorized to use the SetIP command only if it has a Console resource definition in both the Director and the Console.
 In addition, if the console name, provided on the Name = directive, must be the same as a Client name, the user of that console is permitted to use the SetIP command to change the Address directive in the Director’s client resource to the IP address of the Console.
 This permits portables or other machines using DHCP (non-fixed IP addresses) to "notify" the
    Director of their current IP address.

 show
-   :index:`[TAG=Console->Command->show] <triple: Console; Command; show>` The show command will list the Director’s resource records as defined in the Director’s configuration.
+   :index:`[TAG=Console->Command->show] <single: Console; Command; show>` The show command will list the Director’s resource records as defined in the Director’s configuration.
 This command is used mainly for debugging purposes by developers.
 The following keywords are accepted on the show command line: catalogs, clients, counters, devices, directors, filesets, jobs, messages, pools, schedules, storages, all, help.
 Please don’t confuse this command with the list, which displays the contents of the catalog.

 sqlquery
-   :index:`[TAG=Console->Command->sqlquery] <triple: Console; Command; sqlquery>` The sqlquery command puts the Console program into SQL query mode where each line you enter is concatenated to the previous line until a semicolon (;) is seen.
+   :index:`[TAG=Console->Command->sqlquery] <single: Console; Command; sqlquery>` The sqlquery command puts the Console program into SQL query mode where each line you enter is concatenated to the previous line until a semicolon (;) is seen.
 The semicolon terminates the command, which is then passed directly to the SQL database engine.
 When the output from the SQL engine is displayed, the formation of a new SQL command begins.
 To terminate SQL query mode and return to the Console command prompt, you enter a period (.) in column 1.

    Using this command, you can query the SQL catalog database directly.
 Note you should really know what you are doing otherwise you could damage the catalog database.
 See the query command below for simpler and safer way of entering SQL queries.